GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 While the primary focus of this blueprint will be setting up a CI/CD pipeline, the Architect flow used in this example requires the following components to be deployed:

 * **Amazon API Gateway** - An AWS service for using APIs in a secure and scalable environment.
 In this solution, the API Gateway exposes a REST endpoint that is protected by an API key.
 Requests that come to the gateway are forwarded to an AWS Lambda.
 For more information, see [Amazon API Gateway](https://aws.amazon.com/api-gateway/ "Opens the Amazon API Gateway page") in the Amazon featured services website.
-* **AWS Lambda** - A serverless computing service for running code without creating or maintaining the underlying infrastructure.
-In this solution, AWS Lambda processes requests that come through the Amazon API Gateway and calls the Amazon Comprehend endpoint.
-For more information, see [AWS Lambda](https://aws.amazon.com/translate/ "Opens the Amazon AWS Lambda page") in the Amazon featured services website.
+* **AWS Serverless Application Model** - An open-source framework for building serverless applications using infrastructure as code (IaC).
+With AWS SAM’s shorthand syntax, developers declare [AWS Cloud Formation](https://aws.amazon.com/cloudformation/ "Opens the Amazon AWS Cloud Formation page") resources and specialized serverless resources that are transformed to infrastructure during deployment.
+This framework includes two main components: the AWS SAM CLI and the AWS SAM project.
+The AWS SAM project is the application project directory that is created when you run sam init.
+The AWS SAM project includes files like the AWS SAM template, which includes the template specification (the shorthand syntax you use to declare resources).
 * **Amazon Comprehend** - An AWS service that uses natural-language processing (NLP) to analyze and interpret the content of text documents.
 In this solution, you use Amazon Comprehend to train a machine learning model that does real-time classification of inbound emails so they can be routed to the appropriate queue.
 For more information, see [Amazon Comprehend](https://aws.amazon.com/comprehend/ "Opens the Amazon Comprehend page") in the Amazon featured services website.

 :::primary